marciobarrios/custom-chrome-dev-tools/README.md

 #Customize styles for chrome dev tools

-In order to show a cleaner styles panel I've modified some styles in a very inception-esque exercise.
+In order to show a cleaner styles panel I've modified some styles in a very inception-esque exercise (inspecting the inspector).

 In this image you can see the differences, on the left the default style, on the right my custom styles panel.